 \begin{lemma} Let $d \ge 3$, $\eps = 0.237$, and $G = (X,Y,E) \in \mathcal{G}(n,d,d+2)$.
 The following properties hold a.a.s. \begin{itemize} \item [(a)]For every $K \subseteq Y$ with $1 \le k = |K| \le \frac 12 |Y| = \frac {dn}{2}$, we have that

 \item [(b)]For every $K \subseteq X$ with $1 \le k = |K| \le \frac 12 |X| = \frac {(d+2)n}{2}$, we have that

-\end{itemize} \end{lemma} The lemma essentially says that for any $K \subseteq X$ and any $K \subseteq Y$ with at most half of the vertices from $X$ and $Y$, respectively, $N(K)$ contains substantially more points (in the pairing model) comparing to the number of points that are associated with $K$.
+\end{itemize} \end{lemma} The Lemma implies that for any $K \subseteq X$ (or $K\subseteq Y$) with at most half of the vertices from $X$ (or $Y$), respectively, $N(K)$ contains substantially more points (in the pairing model) comparing to the number of points that are associated with $K$.
 Note also that the choice of $\eps$ is optimized for the best possible outcome, and is obtained numerically.
-Slightly smaller value could be obtained with less delicate, but analytical, argument. \begin{proof} We prove carefully part (a) but leave details in part (b) for the reader, sketching the argument only.
+A slightly smaller value could be obtained with less delicate, but analytical, argument. \begin{proof} We prove only part (a), leaving details in part (b) for the reader.
 Let $K \subseteq Y$ with $1 \le k = |K| \le \frac 12 |Y| = \frac {dn}{2}$, and let $K' \subseteq X$ with $k'=|K'| = k \frac {d+2}{d} (1+\eps)$.
 Let $A(K,K')$ denote the event that all edges from $K$ go to $K'$; that is, $N(K) \subseteq K'$.
 Using the pairing model, we get that

 Using Stirling's formula ($z! = (1+o(1)) \sqrt{2\pi z} (z/e)^z$), we get